 According to Massachusetts law on overtime pay, most employees must be paid 1.5 times their regular hourly rate for all hours worked beyond 40 in a given workweek.
 State law does not require overtime after eight hours of work in one day, and some employers and businesses are not required to pay overtime.
 Currently, employers must pay overtime to salaried employees who make less than $23,660 a year.

 Employers need to prepare for the new overtime rules

-- Permitting employers to use annual non-discretionary bonuses and incentive payments (including commissions) to contribute to up to 10% of the standard salary.
+- Permits employers to use annual non-discretionary bonuses and incentive payments (including commissions) to contribute to up to 10% of the standard salary

-- Raising the total annual compensation required for “highly compensated employees” to $107,432 a year.
+- Raises the total annual compensation required for “highly compensated employees” to $107,432 a year

-- Revising special salaries for workers in certain U.S. territories and updating base pay for employees in the motion picture industry.
+- Revises special salaries for workers in certain U.S. territories and updating base pay for employees in the motion picture industry

 Meeting the salary threshold does not automatically make the employee qualified for overtime.
 Rather, the Fair Labor Standards Act (FLSA) classification of “exempt” and “non-exempt” employees dictates who qualifies for overtime pay.
 Executive, administrative and professional employees are exempt employees along with outside sales employees and certain skilled computer professionals.

 The long-awaited update to the federal overtime rules means change for both employers and employees.
 As a small business owner, you will need to make informed decisions about how to respond to the new DOL rules, so you can accommodate for the changes and have a smooth transition for your business and employees alike.